syncfusion/blazor-docs/src/treemap/treemap/labels.md

+---
+title: "Labels in Blazor TreeMap component | Syncfusion"

+component: "TreeMap"

+description: "Learn here all about Labels of Syncfusion TreeMap (SfTreeMap) component and more."
+---

-# Labels
+# Labels in Blazor TreeMap (SfTreeMap)

 Data labels are used to identify the name of items or groups in the TreeMap component.
-Data labels will be shown by given specified [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelPath) in the data source field.
+Data labels will be shown by specifying the data source properties in [`LabelPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelPath) of [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html).

 The following options are available to customize the labels in the TreeMap component.

 ## Formatting labels

-You can customize the labels for each item using the [`LabelFormat`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelPath) property in [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html).
+Customize the labels for each item using the [`LabelFormat`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Blazor_TreeMap_TreeMapLeafItemSettings_LabelFormat) property in [`TreeMapLeafItemSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.TreeMapLeafItemSettings.html).

 The label format is shown in the following code example.